 Strengthening the Encampment’s ties to the Encampers’ home communities and drawing them into the greater EFC community.
 Encampment participants are recruited through local community organizations and youth programs that then become part of the larger Encampment community.
 During the summer program, they have the opportunity to dialog and network with EFC alums and supporters at the annual Intergenerational Weekend.
 When they return home from the summer program, Encampers bring their leadership skills and enhanced awareness back to their community organizations, as well as to their school, work, and daily life.
 Some examples of ways 2014 youth have put their Encampment experience to work are setting up social justice clubs and workshops on bullying and racism in their school communities.

 Access to the greater network of EFC alums.
 Recent Encampers have the support of alums as they put their experiences to work in local projects.
 They have access to a community of adults who attended Encampments in prior decades with a variety of knowledge, skills, careers, and experience.
-Year-round engagement opportunities include the Intergenerational Weekend at summer program, fall leadership institute, regional programs and events, writing and speaking opportunities, phone briefings and networking online.
+Year-round engagement opportunities include the Intergenerational Weekend at summer program, regional programs and events, writing and speaking opportunities, phone briefings and networking online.
 Members of the larger EFC community contribute to our website’s “Community Links Share” by posting links to educational or thought-provoking articles and videos, and information about ways to get involved in social justice issues.

 Adult alums and supporters participate in the year-round network.
 They serve as sources for job referrals, college and graduate opportunities, and political, cultural and movement-aligned opportunities, primarily for recent Encampment participants.
 Older alums are inspired by the enthusiasm and commitment of recent alums and develop new leadership skills and the ability to strategize across age, gender, race, class, faith, regional and political differences.